-Note the direction in which the Teensy must be inserted: If the main PCB is aligned like in the picture below, the SD card slot must point to the right.
-Also connect the USB adapter cable so that the thicker black end of the female connector is located to the right (like in the picture below).
+Note the direction in which the Teensy: If the board is like in the picture below, the SD card slot must point to the right.
+Also connect the USB adapter cable so that the thicker black of the female connector is located to the right (like in the picture below).